-This is [your name and position].
-We have an Orchard Hi emergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in lls. tivated the Emergency Action Plan for this dam and are determining this to be a condition.
+We have an emergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in Orchard Hills.

+We have activated the Emergency Action Plan for this dam and are determining this to be a Non-Failure condition.
 Again, this is a Non-Failure condition.
-At on, IRWD observed or verified that: